 Hong Kong’s new airport has paralleled the fate of the territory.

-Chep Lap Kok is the doorway to a much changed Hong Kong after the the 2019 – 2020 pro-democracy protests.
+The new Hong Kong Airport, Chep Lap Kok, is the doorway to a much changed Hong Kong following the 2019 – 2020 pro-democracy protests.
 During the summer of 2019 pro-democracy demonstrators occupied the terminal several times, cancelling more than 150 flights as they exploited the airport’s status as a gateway.

 It is hard not to look back at Kai Tak now as a symbol of what made Hong Kong unique.

 Audley Boyce went to Harrison’s College (1913 – 1917) and then read Civil Engineering at Edinburgh University (1922 – 1925).
-Having completed his Civil Engineering degree Audley joined the Colonial Service.
-His first posting was to Uganda as an Assistant Engineer working for the Director of Public Works Uganda.
+Having completed his Civil Engineering degree he joined the Colonial Service.
+Audley Boyce’s first posting was to Uganda as an Assistant Engineer working for the Director of Public Works Uganda.
 From there he went to the Bahamas as Deputy Director of Public Works.
 While based in the Bahamas he met and married Enid Gray Adderley in 1930.